Justiniano Borja: Legacy

 Borja is the only city mayor who has been given multiple honors, proof of how much he was loved by the city that he served so well.
-There are J.R Borja Street, JR Borja Memorial Medical Hospital (City Hospital) and a statue located at Plaza Divisoria (Golden Friendship Park).
+There are J.R.
+Borja Street, JR Borja Memorial Medical Hospital (City Hospital), and a statue located at Plaza Divisoria (Golden Friendship Park).
 He was the only city mayor of Cagayan de Oro given a doctorate degree "Honoris Causa" in public administration by Xavier University - Ateneo de Cagayan in 1963.
 Many male babies were named Justiniano, complete with the nickname of Tiñing.

-Raf Benaldo, who served as undersecretary of the Department of Interior and Local Government (DILG), told Montalvan that Tiñing Borja has become the benchmark for the city's public servants, a fact that, sadly, no one has capably equaled. - Elson T. Elizaga.
+Raf Benaldo, who served as undersecretary of the Department of the Interior and Local Government (DILG), told Montalvan that Tiñing Borja has become the benchmark for the city's public servants, a fact that, sadly, no one has capably equaled. - Elson T. Elizaga.